Morisco: Aftermath

 Scholars have noted that many Moriscos joined the Barbary Corsairs, who had a network of bases from Morocco to Libya and often attacked Spanish shipping and the Spanish coast.
-In the Corsair Republic of Sale, they became independent of Moroccan authorities and profited off of trade and piracy.
+In the Corsair Republic of Sale, they became independent of Moroccan authorities and profited from trade and piracy.

 Morisco mercenaries in the service of the Moroccan sultan, using arquebuses, crossed the Sahara and conquered Timbuktu and the Niger Curve in 1591.
 Their descendants formed the ethnic group of the Arma.
-A Morisco worked as a military advisor for Sultan Al-Ashraf Tumanbay II of Egypt (the last Egyptian Mamluk Sultan) during his struggle against the Ottoman invasion in 1517 led by Sultan Selim I. The Morisco military advisor advised Sultan Tumanbay to use infantry armed with guns instead of depending on cavalry.
+A Morisco worked as a military advisor to Sultan Al-Ashraf Tumanbay II of Egypt (the last Egyptian Mamluk Sultan) during his struggle against the Ottoman invasion in 1517, led by Sultan Selim I. The Morisco military advisor advised Sultan Tumanbay to use infantry armed with guns instead of depending on cavalry.
 Arabic sources recorded that Moriscos of Tunisia, Libya and Egypt joined Ottoman armies.
 Many Moriscos of Egypt joined the army in the time of Muhammad Ali of Egypt.

 Modern studies in population genetics have attributed unusually high levels of recent North African ancestry in modern Spaniards to Moorish settlement during the Islamic period and, more specifically, to the substantial proportion of Morisco population which remained in Spain and avoided expulsion.